vyomasystems-lab/challenges-Eyantra698Sumanto/level1_design1/Readme.md

 There is no involvement of clock as the DUT is sequential.
 ## Is the verification complete ?
-Yes, the verification is complete.
+Yes, the verification is complete as we have verified the design for all the possible test-cases.